The 10 Commandments of Sustainable Tourism

 Arcachon Bay and its nautical activities in Arcachon (trail segments: Lège-Cap-Ferret <> Arcachon; Arcachon <> Biscarosse)

-7 - Thou shalt take thy time ⌛
+7 - You will take your time ⌛

 It may seem like a cliché, but it’s true.
 Sustainable tourism by bike is the perfect way to take things slow.
 You listen to your body and go at your own pace.
 The route of La Vélodyssée offers a wealth of varied nature and landscapes.
 On a Vélodyssée adventure, you take in the smells, you observe and listen to the flora and fauna around you.
 If you pause your ride for a few minutes, you can truly feel how connecting with nature does you good.

-8 - Thou shalt be courteous and follow the route 🗺️
+8 - You will be courteous and respectful of the cycle route 🗺️

 Although you have options to follow variations of La Vélodyssée, you must always ride on an official route.
 By doing so, you respect the local residents and nature, given that you will be on a path intended for cycling, ensuring peace and harmony along the route.
 In protected zones, only access designated areas for visitors and go no further, particularly in the dunes of the Atlantic coast, which are very fragile ecosystems and are very often protected.